sherpa-ai/sherpa/docs/gettingstarted.rst

 ===================================

 Here we will show how to adapt a minimal Keras script so it can be used with Sherpa.
-This uses the getting started in 30 seconds tutorial from the Keras webpage.
+As starting point we use the "getting started in 30 seconds" tutorial from the Keras webpage.

 As mentioned in the previous section you need a trial-script and a